-The City of Frisco uses CodeRED to send emergency notifications by phone, email and text to keep citizens informed of emergencies, such as evacuation notices, utility outages, boil water notices, missing child reports, hazmat incidents or other emergency situations.
+The City of Frisco uses CodeRED to send emergency notifications by phone, email and text to keep citizens informed of emergencies.

-Severe weather is commonplace in north Texas.
+Severe weather is common in North Texas.
 When weather poses a significant threat to Frisco, the EOC staff assembles.
 We monitor local TV stations, local weather stations located throughout the City, our amateur radio frequencies and the National Weather Service.
 If we feel severe weather is imminent, we are able to activate the outdoor warning sirens from the EOC or dispatch center.

 The Emergency Operations Center is primarily used during major incidents in Frisco.
-From within the EOC, we utilize many avenues for information and assistance.
-These include numerous emergency numbers and procedures listed in the Emergency Management Plan, local media, live images from our field units, weather condition monitors, and radio traffic monitoring.
 The City of Frisco's traffic operators can monitor major roadways within Frisco from the EOC.
 From here, they can help with traffic flow in and around major events.

-The City's EOC is activated for mass gatherings.
-Frisco has multiple mass gathering sites, including Toyota Stadium, Pepper Ballpark, Dr. Pepper Arena, etc. From the EOC, staff is able to monitor incidents at the location, weather in the area that can affect the event, possible additional staffing needs, and other incidents around the city.
+The City's EOC is also activated for mass gatherings.
+Frisco has multiple mass gathering sites, including the Ford Center at The Star, Toyota Stadium, Riders Field, Comerica Center, etc. From the EOC, staff is able to monitor incidents at the location, weather in the area, possible additional staffing needs, and other incidents around the city.